edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 Think binary also.
 Things at some fundamental level might just be either black or white.
-If you look close enough, every shade of grey is a just peculiar combination of black and white "pixels".
+If you look at an image close enough, every shade of grey is a just peculiar combination of black and white "pixels".
+Every colour is a combination of two or three primary colours.
+Even the "Universal Library" or reality itself are effectively an emerging interplay of a straight line and a circle.
 Every shade of grey - every complexity - is an optical illusion of holistic perception.
 There does not need to be confusion, when complexity is debunked into simplicity.